NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week0-setup/01-01-2016-week0-setup-QGIS-rhdf5.md

 computer setup (32 bit vs 64 bit) that you have.
 The download will start automatically.

 3. Open the downloaded file.
   + Mac - You may want to add the HDFView application to your Applications directory.
   + Windows - Unzip the file, open the folder, run the .exe file, and follow directions to complete installation.

 4. Open HDFView to ensure that the program installed correctly.

+<i class="fa fa-star"></i> **Data Tip:**
+The HDFView application requires JAVA to be up to date.
+If you are having issues opening HDFView, try to update JAVA first!
+{: .notice}

 ## Install QGIS
 QGIS is a free, open-source GIS program.
 To install QGIS: